-Hypertensive crisis is the most serious of the 5 blood pressure categories.
-Fortunately, I’ve never had blood pressure numbers this high and I hope you don’t either.
-If your blood pressure ever reaches hypertensive crisis, you’re going to do 1 of 2 things, either call a doctor or 911 (resource).
-But how do you know which one?
-It depends on your symptoms and knowing which phone call to make is crucial to your health.
+Hypertensive crisis is the most serious of the five BP categories.
+If your BP ever reaches hypertensive crisis, you’re going to do one of two things, call a doctor or 911.
+It depends on your symptoms and knowing which call to make is crucial.
+What is considered a hypertensive crisis?

 I’ve dug down deep on this topic and will let you know everything you need about hypertensive crisis.
-It’s crucial to know about this BP category because the consequences of blood pressure in this range can be fatal or drastically change your life.
-High blood pressure will cause problems over time, but hypertensive crisis can cause harm in a moment.
-I’ll inform you about the symptoms and how to recognize who to call if your numbers get this high.
+It’s crucial to know about this BP category because the consequences can be fatal or drastically affect your life.
+In addition, I’ll discuss how to know whether to call a doctor or 911.

-It’s possible that your blood pressure numbers are high enough to be in this range and you’re unware of it.
-Sometimes there may be signs or symptoms that can inform you there might be trouble.
-These signs can include the following:
+It’s possible blood pressure numbers are high enough to be in this range and a person is unaware.
+Sometimes there may be signs informing you there might be trouble 2.
+What are signs of hypertensive crisis?